Topological Preparation of Non-Stabilizer States and Clifford Evolution in $SU(2)_1$ Chern-Simons Theory: Introduction

 Chern-Simons theory, particularly in three dimensions, likewise exhibits strong connections to the topological structure of quantum systems.
 A prominent example arises in knot theory, where Witten's seminal work~\cite{Witten:1998qj} demonstrated that the expectation values of Wilson loops in Chern-Simons theory reproduce notable knot invariants, e.g. the Jones polynomial, by way of skein relations.
 This correspondence emphasized a profound link between TQFT and knot theory, inspiring research efforts connecting topological features, e.g. link polynomials and braid group representations, to physical properties of quantum field theories~\cite{Balasubramanian_2017,Balasubramanian_2018,Balasubramanian_2025}.
-A related approach relies on defining certain the properties of a Chern-Simons theory in terms topological manifolds.
+A related approach defines certain properties of a Chern-Simons theory in terms topological manifolds.
 Foundational work in this direction was initiated for stabilizer quantum states~\cite{Salton:2016qpp}, although relatively little progress has been made in extending these ideas to more general quantum states.

 A central aspect in the topological realization of quantum states and their entanglement entropies relies on the construction of Chern-Simons quantities as three-dimensional torus amplitudes~\cite{Salton:2016qpp}.
 In this work, we revisit the representation of amplitudes, entanglement entropies, and Clifford orbits within an $SU(2)$ Chern-Simons framework.
-While the exploration herein constitutes a relatively simple theory, it reveals a number of fundamental and nontrivial structural features about the relationship of entanglement to geometry.
 In particular, we consider an $SU(2)_1$ Chern-Simons realization of $W_n$ states and their properties, which we relate to the topological features of state preparation on a manifold.

 Beyond providing a topological preparation for states, we examine the dynamics generated by the Clifford group acting on states.
 This perspective establishes a correspondence between the action of quantum operators, and the associated geometric transformations of the underlying manifold.
 Throughout the different applications considered, we consistently encounter sums over products of $3$-dimensional handlebodies, constructed using Heegaard splittings of manifolds subject to transformations of the mapping class group.
 Each mapping class group is generated by the modular transformation matrix $S$, and a Dehn twist generated by fusion matrix $T$, where $S$ and $T$ are obtained from the Kac-Moody algebra $SU(2)_1$.